Last Updated on

 Because everyone’s financial situation is different make sure to connect with an accountant or financial advisor to find out what to withhold for taxes for yourself.

 This part was super important to me.
 I wanted to make sure I could follow a budget plan that was colorful and fun since I am a highly artsy person.
 Fun for me included bright and bold colors, new budget templates that I could follow, cash envelopes, posters, sticky notes, and binders.

 Think about how you can make your budgeting plan fun and include all those things in your new plan.

 The beginning can be hard but if you don’t give up, I promise you will see results.

 For me, thinking about my future plans is a great motivator!
 Each month I write out what my future would look like if I didn’t have any debt and that helps me stay focused.

 Think about what your future would look like without debt.
 Would you travel?
-Would you buy a new car in cash?
+Would you buy a new car with cash?
 Think about what financial freedom looks like for you and write it down every single month.
 This will help you see the bigger picture and help you stay focused and motivated to pay off every penny of debt.

 What are your current budget goals?